aaron-18-112/weather-app/README.md

     ```bash
     java -jar build/libs/WeatherApp-1.0-SNAPSHOT.jar
     ```

+The main class can be found in `src/main/java/Application/WeatherApp.java`.

 ## Usage
 After running the project, follow the on-screen instructions to get the weather information for your desired location.

+## Unit Tests
+The unit tests can be found in `src/test/java`.